expo/expo/docs/pages/update-spec/introduction.md

 * `expo-server-defined-headers` is an [Expo SFV](expo-sfv.md) dictionary.
 It defines headers that a client MUST store and include in every subsequent [request](#request).

   * For example, when rolling out an update, we require a client to send back a stable token: `expo-server-defined-headers: expo-rollout-token="token"`.
-* `cache-control` We recommend `cache-control: private, max-age=0`, but the only requirement is that it is a reasonable time frame.
-Please keep in mind that `updates` should be expected to be regularly created and the cache policy should not block this.
+* `cache-control` We recommend `cache-control: private, max-age=0`.
+This allows ensures the newest manifest is returned.
+Setting longer cache ages could result in stale assets for users.

 ### Manifest